How to Officiate a Wedding Ceremony | A Guide, Timeline, and Checklist

 TIP: Start a notepad in your phone to jot down any memories, stories, or fun ideas that may randomly come to you throughout the months leading up to the wedding.
 They’ll naturally emerge when you least expect it, so write them down so you don’t forget them!

-TIP: Consider also interviewing the couple’s friends/family to get additional material and anecdotes.
+TIP: Consider having the officiant interview the couple’s friends/family to get additional material and anecdotes.

-TIP: If the people you interviewed (especially the couple) are okay with you recording their answers (via either video or audio), you can put together a thoughtful gift for the couple like a custom video book.
+TIP: If the people the officiant interviewed (especially the couple) are okay with having their answers recorded (via either video or audio), the officiant can consider putting together a thoughtful gift for the couple like a custom video book.

-Don’t believe them if they say “wear whatever you want!”
-You’ll be in some of the most important photos of their lives; they’re going to care, they just haven’t realized it yet.
-Since they have a lot of decision fatigue right now due to wedding planning, make it easier on them by presenting them with options:
+Don’t believe the couple if they say “wear whatever you want!”
+The officiant will be in some of the most important photos of couple's lives; they’re going to care, they just haven’t realized it yet.
+Since the couple has a lot of decision fatigue right now due to wedding planning, the officiant can make it easier on them by presenting them with options.
+There's more information on that topic here, but some highlights include:

 TIP: Lulus has a ton of black jumpsuits/dresses and The Black Tux has a bunch of great suits.

-TIP: If you're in the wedding party and officiating, check if you'll need a separate outfit (e.g. a bridesmaids dress for the photos with the bridesmaids and an officiant outfit for the ceremony).
+TIP: If the officiant is in the wedding party *and* officiating, align if they need a separate outfit (e.g. a bridesmaids dress for the photos with the bridesmaids and an officiant outfit for the ceremony).

 There’s a lot of flexibility to customize the script and make it unique to the couple.
-Remember to keep the ceremony script to their preferred length and tone.
-Trust that you got this!
-They wouldn’t have asked you if they didn’t know you’d do an awesome job.
+The officiant should remember to keep the ceremony script to the couple's preferred length and tone (which is integrated into the tool).
+You got this!
+They couple wouldn’t have asked you if they didn’t know you’d do an awesome job.

-As you’re putting together the ceremony script, think through if there are any props needed (e.g. sand for a sand ceremony, a glass to stomp on, etc.), and ask your couple if you should order them.
-While you shouldn’t be responsible for paying for the ceremony props, it’s a nice gesture to at least take this chore off their plates.
+As the officiant is putting together the ceremony script, they should think through if there are any props needed (e.g. sand for a sand ceremony), and ask the couple if they should order them.
+While they shouldn’t be responsible for paying for the items needed in the ceremony, it’s a nice gesture to at least take this chore off the couple's plates.
 Just remember to route the items for their approval before purchasing.
-The vow books and binders will be in many photos, so check to see if they want these instead of iPhone/iPad/loose papers.
+The vow books and binders will be in many photos, so check to see if they want these instead of iPhone, iPad, or loose papers.

-TIP: Etsy has a ton of great vow books and you can get a black leather binder at [office depot]
+TIP: Etsy has a ton of great vow books and officiant leather binder

 Confirm that the couple has a plan for their marriage license

-While it’s totally fine for the couple to have already been legally married (or perhaps they’re not even getting legally married and just want to have a meaningful ceremony), it’s worth discussing this logistical step with them.
+While it’s totally fine for the couple to have already been legally married (or perhaps they’re not even getting legally married and just want to have a meaningful ceremony), it’s worth it for the officiant to discuss this logistical step with them.
 There is such thing as being too early, too late, or in the wrong county to file for a marriage license.
-If you live in LA and the couple is getting married in Miami, you don’t want to find out at the rehearsal that they got their license in LA as you’ll have to sign it there.
-In other words - check the requirements for the county where you’re getting married (not where you’re living at that moment).
+If the couple lives in LA and is getting married in Miami, you don’t want to find out at the rehearsal that they got their license in LA as the officiant will have to sign it in LA at another date.
+In other words - check the requirements for the county where you’re having the legal ceremony (not where you’re living at that moment).

 Edit, finalize, and collect feedback

-It can be tough to write in isolation and predict how something will land with the couple and larger audience.
-Choose someone who you trust and whose feedback you value, and read it to them as if it’s the big day.
-If you aren’t sure about a specific line or section, it’s worth running that by someone close to the couple for their take before you share with the couple.
-If the couple requested to hear the speech before their wedding, then share it with them a month in advance so you have time to make edits.
+It can be tough for the officiant to write the ceremony script in isolation and predict how something will land with the couple and larger audience.
+The officiant should choose someone who they trust and whose feedback they value, and read it to them as if it’s the big day.
+If the officiant isn't sure about a specific line or section, it’s worth running that by someone close to the couple for their take before the officiant shares it with the couple.
+If the couple requested to hear the speech before their wedding, then the officiant should share it with them a month in advance so everyone has time to make edits and finalize it.

 Consider professional polish

-If you’re willing to invest to ensure your speech is the very best it can be, consider working with a Provenance Speechwriter or a Provenance Public Speaking Coach.
-Our curated professionals – ranging from comedians to White House speechwriters – are helping officiants, couples and their guests knock their speeches out of the park!
+If the officiant, couple, or anyone giving a toast is willing to invest to ensure your speeches are the very best they can be, consider working with a Provenance Speechwriter or a Provenance Public Speaking Coach.
+These curated professionals – ranging from comedians to White House speechwriters – are helping officiants, couples and their guests write amazing speeches.

-Look, procrastination is real, and so 2 weeks can feel like plenty of time to keep working on your speech.
+Look, procrastination is real, and so 2 weeks can feel like plenty of time to keep working on your the ceremony script.
 But don’t be fooled.
 Especially if you’re traveling to a destination wedding, there will be unexpected events or errands that will come up the week of, so don’t factor that last week in as a writing week.
-Get your speech to a good enough place two weeks before the wedding so that if you had to suddenly deliver it tomorrow, you’d be able to do so.
+Get the script to a good enough place two weeks before the wedding so that if the ceremony happened to be tomorrow, it would be great.
 You’re human, so it’s natural you’ll continue to tinker with it as you practice, but it should be 93% done when you’re 2 weeks out.

-TIP: Make sure to get the correct phonetic pronunciation of any names you have to say so you can practice saying them correctly
+TIP: The officiant needs the correct phonetic pronunciation of any names they have to say so they can practice saying them correctly

-TIP: Ask the couple which side they’ll each be standing on so you can practice where you will be looking throughout the speech.
+TIP: The officiant can ask which side they’ll each be standing on so they can practice where they will be looking throughout the speech.

-TIP: If applicable, practice with the printed speech so you can better rehearse as it will be (and also so you know where you can access a working printer in case you don’t have).
+TIP: If applicable, the officiant should practice with the printed speech so they can better rehearse as it will be (and also so they know where they can access a working printer in case they don’t have).

 Also, it’s totally normal if nerves start to spike and the thought of giving the speech starts to feel overwhelming.
 Don’t be embarrassed to ask for help.
 You can have friends or family look over your speech, listen and give you tips, or even consult an expert speechwriter or public speaking coach last minute.

-Tell the couple that they can use the Provenance Vow Builder to write meaningful vows without the stress.
-The Vow Builder will also help ensure their vows are balanced in tone and length.
+While there are a lot of tips on how to craft your perfect vows. the Vow Builder will also help ensure their vows are balanced in tone and length.
 Or of course you, can confidentially review each of their vows to offer them each light feedback.

 You also can offer to review family/friends' toasts so there's someone who can identify if the same story is being told too many times or if there's anything in there the couple wouldn't want.
 If anyone needs help getting started with their toasts, the Provenance Toast Builder can be a helpful jumping off point.